adinalna/EcoMap/README.md

 5. DefaultLayout.jsx is only rendered when user is logged in (token is not null)
 6. Child Components under DefaultLayout.jsx will inherit its components, this is create sidebars or navs for later, to create common components for only authethicated users
 3. GuestLayout.jsx is only rendered when user is not logged in (token is null), same concept as before

+#Backend and Database
+1. Please do reserch on MVC concept for basic understanding, read on JPA and JDBC for futher understanding on how it works for spring boot
+2. src/main/java is where the main files are located
+3. cbse.EcoMap.model are classes which contains logic to connect with database tables, instance variables under these files represent the columns in the database
+5. cbse.EcoMap.repository is to create functions for for storing/retrieving data from the model/database, example in TeamRepository: Team findByName(String name) to get team by name
+6. cbse.EcoMap.controller is used for mapping and can be used for api retrieval.
+For example for the TeamController http://localhost:8080/api/teams is used to retrieve all teams in database teams table.
+Please do test this out by entering in the url of your browser when the backend is running locally
+7. I recommened reading about other features in spring boot such as service and component if u have time
+8. For me info go to https://www.geeksforgeeks.org/spring-mvc/?ref=lbp

 The end, goodluck :P